 Cost of sales.
 Cost of sales primarily consists of the costs to manufacture our products, including the costs of materials, contract manufacturing, shipping, personnel and related expenses, equipment and facility expenses, warranty costs and inventory excess and obsolete provisions.
 The primary factors that impact our cost of sales are the mix of products sold and cost of materials, which include raw material costs, shipping costs and salary and benefits related to production.
 Cost of sales as a percentage of net sales may increase over time if decreases in average selling prices are not offset by corresponding decreases in our costs.
-Our cost of sales, as a percentage of net sales, is generally lower on server systems than on subsystems and accessories.
-Because we do not have long-term fixed supply agreements, our cost of sales is subject to change based on market conditions.
+Our cost of sales, as a percentage of net sales, is generally lower on server systems than on subsystems and accessories, but generally higher in the case of sales of server systems to internet data system customers.
+Because we generally do not have long-term fixed supply agreements, our cost of sales is subject to change based on market conditions.

 Research and development expenses.
 Research and development expenses consist of the personnel and related expenses of our research and development teams, and materials and supplies, consulting services, third party testing services and equipment and facility expenses related to our research and development activities.
 All research and development costs are expensed as incurred.
-We occasionally receive non-recurring engineering, or NRE funding from certain suppliers and customers.
+We occasionally receive non-recurring engineering, or NRE, funding from certain suppliers and customers.
 Under these programs, we are reimbursed for certain research and development costs that we incur as part of the joint development of our products and those of our suppliers and customers.
 These amounts offset a portion of the related research and development expenses and have the effect of reducing our reported research and development expenses.